Kris Kringle and stocking-stuffers gift guide

 Personalisation is huge right now, and no, we aren’t talking about monogramming.
 A lot of stores have options for personalised gifts, from t-shirts to wine glasses, wallets to beach towels.
 This is a great way to show someone that you have put thought and effort into buying for them, and it’s also not the type of thing that people ever get done for themselves, so that makes it extra special.

-You can actually pick up some clever kitchen appliances in this price range, waffle and pie makers, popcorn machines and soda streams from JB HiFi and House.
-If you’re buying for a keen home cook, consider an ice-cream maker or a pasta maker from Robins Kitchen.
+You can actually pick up some clever kitchen appliances in this price range, waffle and pie makers, popcorn machines and soda streams from Kmart and Target.
+If you’re buying for a keen home cook, consider an ice-cream maker or a pasta maker.
 For someone who hosts a lot of kids parties; maybe something silly, like a fairy floss machine could be fun.